Observance of Christmas by country: Hungary

-The Christmas and gift-giving season starts relatively early compared to other cultures, with the Santa-like figure, or Hungarian version of Saint Nicholas, Mikulás (or Szent Miklós) traditionally visiting the homes of Hungarian children on the night of December 5, on the eve of Saint Nicholas Feast Day, December 6.
+The Christmas and gift-giving season starts relatively early compared to other cultures, with the Santa-like figure, or Hungarian version of Saint Nicholas, Mikulás (or Szent Miklós) traditionally visiting the homes of Hungarian children on the night of 5 December, on the eve of Saint Nicholas Feast Day, 6 December.

-Although the role of gift-giver on Christmas Day itself is assigned to the Christ Child, on the night before St. Nicholas Day Hungarian children traditionally place a boot on their windowsill waiting for Mikulás to come by and fill it with treats.
-In Hungary, celebrations begin with Christmas tree decoration and gift wrapping during the day on December 24; then comes a family dinner with traditional Christmas meals.
+Although the role of gift-giver on Christmas Day itself is assigned to the Christ Child, on the night before Saint Nicholas Day Hungarian children traditionally place a boot on their windowsill waiting for Mikulás to come by and fill it with treats.
+In Hungary, celebrations begin with Christmas tree decoration and gift wrapping during the day on 24 December; then comes a family dinner with traditional Christmas meals.
 In some parts of Hungary, a traditional fish soup, halászlé, is served at the Christmas Eve meal, although it is also consumed at other times of the year.
 The day is otherwise a fast day.

 In the evening of Christmas Eve, or Szenteste, the Angel or the Little (Baby) Jesus (Hungarian: Kisjézus or Jézuska) delivers the presents.
 This is the most intimate moment of Christmas, featuring a warmly lit Christmas tree and candles, soft Christmas music, family singing of Christmas or religious songs and gift opening.
 Nativity plays, called 'playing Bethlehem' or Betlehemezés) are commonly put on by children and adults.
 A Christmas crib and a church are used as the scene.
 The actors go from house to house, and they receive gifts for their performance.